JoshPattman/jpf/README.md

 }
 ```
 - Models are built using composition - you can produce a very powerful model by stacking up multiple less powerful models together.
-  - The power with this approach is you can abstract away a lot of the complexity from your client code, allowing it to focus primarily on buisness logic.
+  - The power with this approach is you can abstract away a lot of the complexity from your client code, allowing it to focus primarily on business logic.

 ```go
 // All model constructors in jpf return the Model interface,